A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Individuals who are elderly or disabled may also qualify for Kansas Medicaid; Learn more here about how Kansas Medicaid helps low-income residents who are also enrolled in Medicare

-Kansas has not implemented Medicaid expansion for adults with income up to 138% of the federal poverty level.
+Kansas has not implemented ACA Medicaid expansion for adults with income up to 138% of the federal poverty level.
 As a result, childless, non-disabled, non-elderly adults are not eligible for coverage regardless of how low their income is, and parents with dependent children can only qualify if they live in extreme poverty.
+This creates a coverage gap in Kansas for most adults with income below the poverty level.

 Legislation to expand Medicaid in Kansas has been considered several times in recent years.
-New Medicaid expansion legislation was introduced in the Kansas Senate (S.B.355) and House (H.B.2556) in January 2024.1 Medicaid expansion legislation has been unsuccessful in previous years (although some bills have come close, as explained below), but the 2024 bills include work requirements, offered as a compromise solution by Governor Laura Kelly.2
+New Medicaid expansion legislation, including a work requirement, was introduced in the Kansas Senate and House in February 2025.3

 Federal poverty level calculator